JyotiSunkara/Genetic-Algorithms/README.md

 As you can see the code is <b>vectorized</b> and <b> completely modular </b> as separate functions have been written for each significant step.

 ## Diagram
 // Add diagram

+## Initial Population

+At first, we used the overfit vector as the initial vector as we had to use the information given to us by the TAs and try to improve on that.

+However, after running our GA many times with many variations, we got stuck at a local minima.
+So we decided to bring in some randomization in our initial vector.
+We tried many things and at one point even initialized each gene of the vector with a random number between (-10, 10).
+However, we soon realized that this would not work as the search space would become huge and convergence time too large.

+So we applied some <b>[heuristics](#Heuristics)</b> to this initial vector that we will talk about later.

 ## Fitness
 In the fitness function, `get_errors` requests are sent to obtain the train error and validation error for every vector in the population.